-We intend this article to provide you with understanding of the important characteristics of a good IT partnership.
+We intend this article to provide you with an understanding of the important characteristics of a good IT partnership.
 Further, we aim to describe how aligning with an IT MSP as a partner can help you transform your business into a market segment leader.

 Does Your IT Partner Understand Your Business

-When choosing your IT partner, you need to consider their ability deliver what your company needs.
+When choosing your IT partner, you need to consider their ability to deliver what your company needs.
 A wide range of IT MSP companies can deliver canned solutions, and likely at a relatively cheap price.
-However, canned solutions do not provide the customization a business needs to enhance compete with the best.
+However, canned solutions do not provide the customization a business needs to enhance competition with the best.
 Your IT partnership should deliver a customized technology road-map to help your company leverage its strengths.
 In order to provide this level of service, your IT partner needs to understand your value drivers and your business workflow.

 Value Drivers: Does your IT partner understand the value drivers of your industry and your business?
 This essential knowledge helps your IT partner to develop profit bearing solutions.

-Strategic Assessment of Business and IT Systems
+Strategic Assessment of Business and Managed IT Services